LukaStein/Analysis_of_Gene_Expression/README.md

 # Analysis_of_Gene_Expression
 Project for statistical assessment of an expression gene file with R studio

-## Gene expression relating to ...
+## Gene expression relating to macrofages immunereaction to a cardial infarction